- Search The Registry

 Johnetta Cole was born on this date in 1936.
 She is a Black educator, administrator, humanitarian, and civil and women’s rights activist.

 Born in Jacksonville, FL, Johnnetta Betsch came from a family that had dedicated itself to the betterment of all Blacks in the community.
-It was a legacy from generations of philanthropy based on and village family values.
+It was a legacy from generations of philanthropy based on village family values.
 During the mid-1930s and early 1940s, her family founded the Afro-American Life Insurance Company.
 They were also educators; the public library in her neighborhood was named after her grandfather.

-At age 15, Betsch entered Fisk University, through the school's early admissions program.
-She completed her undergraduate degree at Oberlin College and went on to earn a Master's and Ph.D. in anthropology from Northwestern University.
+At age 15, Betsch entered Fisk University through the school's early admissions program.
+She completed her undergraduate degree at Oberlin College and earned a Master's and Ph.D. in anthropology from Northwestern University.

 In 1987, Dr. Cole became the first Black woman to serve as president of Spelman College.
 During this time, Dr. Cole divorced her first husband, economist Robert Cole, and in 1988 married Arthur J. Robinson, Jr., a public health administrator.
 She has three sons and two stepsons, and one granddaughter.

 Dr. Cole was president emerita of Spelman College and professor emerita of Emory University, from which she retired as Presidential Distinguished Professor of Anthropology, Women’s Studies, and African American Studies.
 She is the author of numerous publications for scholarly and general audiences.
 Her most recent publication is a book co-authored with Dr. Beverly Guy-Sheftall, "Gender Talk: The Struggle for Women’s Equality in African American Communities."
 She is a fellow of the American Academy of Arts and Sciences and the American Anthropological Association.